Ruben Labajo: Episcopate

 Pope Francis appointed Labajo as the Auxiliary Bishop of Cebu on June 23, 2022.
 He was also assigned a titular see at Abbir Maius.
 He was consecrated on August 19, 2022, by Cebu Archbishop Jose Palma, with the Papal Nuncio to the Philippines Charles John Brown, and Malolos Bishop Dennis Villarojo acting as co-consecrators.

-On October 15, 2024, Pope Francis appointed Labajo as the first bishop of the newly erected Diocese of Prosperidad, which was carved out of the Diocese of Butuan.
+On October 15, 2024, Pope Francis appointed Labajo as the first bishop of the newly erected Diocese of Prosperidad, a territory which was carved out of the Diocese of Butuan.
 On January 28, 2025, the feast day of Saint Thomas Aquinas, Labajo was formally installed as the Bishop of Prosperidad at the Saint Michael the Archangel Cathedral in Prosperidad.